Analyzing data with window functions

 • On July 2nd, the function returns the average price for April 3 to July 2 (inclusive).

-The example below uses a small (3-day) sliding window over the first 7 days in the month.
-This demonstrates how the window frame slides across the window, always keeping the 3 most recent values for calculating the total within the window.
-This illustration takes into account that at the beginning of the period, the window might not be full:
+The following example uses a small (3-day) sliding window over the first 7 days in the month.
+This example takes into account the fact that at the beginning of the period, the partition might not be full:

 3-day sliding window frame in 7-day window

-And, as you can see in the corresponding table, the last column contains the sum of the three most recent days’ worth of sales data.
+As you can see in the corresponding mockup of a query result, the last column contains the sum of the three most recent days’ of sales data.
 For example, the column value for day 4 is 36, which is the sum of the sales for days 2, 3, and 4 (11 + 12 + 13):

 +--------+-------+---------------+